UO-CIS-322/UOCIS322.github.io/web-doc-structure/html+css+js-the-parts-of-a-web-page.md

 enough. </p>
 ```

 Now the citations to movie titles get the specific treatment, but the citation to the novel _Pride and Prejudice_ does not:

 ![](/web-doc-structure/img/zombie-mashups-cites.png)

-Page layout: The box model   \(include &lt;div class=...&gt;\)
+### Page Layout in CSS

+We use style sheets not only to format the text on a page, but also to lay out the page itself.
+In an organization large enough to have specialists in graphical design and document design, the page layout as well as many formatting details are likely to be designed by specialists.
+When specialists are not available, we often start from a standard style \(e.g., one of the many open source designs available from the [Open Source Web Design](http://oswd.org) community\).
+In either case, though, software developers must understand the mechanics of page layout to use the provided styles competently and to troubleshoot them when the effects are surprising.

+Approaches to page layout have evolved with the web.
+In the bad old days, before CSS provided sufficient control of layout, many web sites used designs based on html tables.
+Table-based layout was supplanted by CSS controls soon after they were introduced, but designers struggled in particular to create multi-column page layouts that adjusted in robust ways to changes in window size, and especially to be "responsive" to the formatting needs of  mobile devices with small screens.
+Two new options were introduced with CSS-3:  Grid-based design \(a widely used approach for paper document design\) and row- and column-based "flexible box" design.
+We illustrate with the flexible box model.

 Dimensions: As pixels, as fractions, as characters